-Many people taste that genuine barbecue flavour and want to recreate it at home, to achieve this a charcoal smoker is king.
+Many people taste that genuine barbecue flavour and want to recreate it at home.
+However to achieve this flavour you need a charcoal smoker.
 Many people enjoy the simplicity of building a fire and not having to worry about any mechanically moving parts to break or fail on you.
-Not to mention they also are the first choice for all professional and amatuer bbq chefs.
+Not to mention charcoal smokers also are the first choice for all professional and amateur bbq chefs.

 There are three main types charcoals smokers available on the market.
-Cabinet style smoker, which are high quality smokers aimed at ameteur and profesional cooks, off-set smoker and barrel or drum smokers.
+Cabinet style smoker, which are high-quality smokers aimed at amateur and professional cooks, off-set smoker and barrel or drum smokers.
 We have found that one of the best charcoal smokers is the drum.
-It highly affordable produce the best possible results for your dollar
+It highly affordable produce the best possible results for your dollar.

 The Pit Barrel Cooker is a 30 gallon/18-gauge steel drum.
 It is an upright drum smoker, commonly known as an Ugly Drum Smoker (UDS).
-It’s been hailed as charcoal smoking hero, it’s has a low price point however it can produce the highest quality smoked meat.
+It’s been hailed as the charcoal smoking hero, it’s has a low price point however it can produce the highest quality smoked meat.
 It has changed the charcoal smoking game who was previously struggling.
 The Pit Barrel Cooker Company recently upped the to thick 18 gauge steel with porcelain enamel coating and has now become one of the best charcoal smokers on the market.

 Even though cooking with charcoal smokers is notoriously hard work, the Pit Barrel Cooker allows for the set it and forget method of pellet smokers.
 Its cylindrical shape allows for convection heat to be distributed evenly throughout the chamber for premium results time and again.
 Cooking vertically allows for more space in the cooker and has gravity lends a hand, basting the meat with its own juices and creating a “smoke fog” that eliminates any need for a water pan.
 There is also no need for vents or thermostat